How to Quiet ATV Exhaust Noise – Your 12 Best Options

 Not all tracks are located out of reach from people’s homes and need to apply sound limitations so that they are allowed to stay open.

-As a result, more and more manufacturers are now offering high-performance exhausts that also keep sound output at reasonable levels.
+As a result, more and more manufacturers are now offering high-performance exhausts that keep sound output at reasonable levels.
 96dB maximum sound level is becoming the norm.
 Some places even operate with lower limits.

 Goal: Quiet ATV Exhaust for Hunting